abbiedaniel/salesforce-maintenance/UI.md

   	- Display visualforce page by overriding standard buttons or links.
 Override option must be enabled for the button in the object setup.
   	- Display a visualforce page using custom buttons or links

+- **Use Cases**
+	- Build wizards and other multi-step processes
+ 	- Provide low-code solution to non-developers or junior developers
+  	- To create custom flow control through an application
+  	- Define navigation patterns and data-specific rules for optimal, efficient application interaction
+  	- Can add visualforce pages in lightning app builder/flexipage

 - **Visualforce Glossary**
 	- [Visualforce Functions](https://developer.salesforce.com/docs/atlas.en-us.224.0.pages.meta/pages/pages_variables_functions.htm?_ga=2.66294572.303706887.1705500956-417190799.1635779157)